XM-George/Car-Rent-App/README.md

 ### 📅 Rentals
 You can:
 - Rent a vehicle to a customer
+- Return a vehicle
 - Select rental dates
 - View rental history